Cecilia Johansdotter

-Cecilia Johansdotter of Sweden (fl.
-1193) is the possible name of the wife of King Canute I of Sweden and mother of King Eric X of Sweden.
+Cecilia Johansdotter (fl.
+1193) is the possible name of the wife of King Knut Eriksson of Sweden and mother of King Erik Knutsson.
 Little is known about her except that she was of aristocratic origins and died sometime after 1193.

 Biography

-Despite the fact that she was queen for over twenty years, the queen consort of King Canute is one of the most unknown of Swedish queens.
+Despite the fact that she was queen for over twenty years, the queen consort of Knut Eriksson is one of the most unknown of Swedish queens.
 Neither her name, her parents or her birth and death years are confirmed.
-Canute I stated in a letter to Pope Clement III that his bride was the only one who was of sufficiently high status to marry him, which may point to royal connections.
-Some historians guess that she was the daughter of John, son of King Sverker I of Sweden (d.
-1156).
+Knut stated in a letter to Pope Clement III that his bride was the only one who was of sufficiently high status to marry him, which may point to royal connections.
+Some historians guess that she was the daughter of Johan, son of King Sverker I of Sweden (died 1156).
 The assumption that she carried the name Cecilia rests on the hypothesis that an annal entry from the 14th century has been twisted.
-This text states that the mother of Eric the Saint (d.
-1160) was called Cecilia, the sister of Ulf Jarl and Kol and the daughter of a king Sven (presumably alluding to Blot-Sweyn).
-This in turn can be compared with a genealogy that mentions Ubbe (Ulf), Kol and Burislev as the sons of John Sverkersson.
-Their implied sister Cecilia would then have been the mother of Eric X of Sweden, whose father was Canute I, rather than being the mother of Eric the Saint.
-The hypotheses might be strengthened by a 13th-century painting in the church of Dädesjö mentioning the names Canute and (possibly) Cecilia.
+This text states that the mother of King Erik the Saint (died 1160) was called Cecilia, the sister of Ulf Jarl and Kol and the daughter of a king Sven (presumably alluding to Blot-Sven).
+This in turn can be compared with a genealogy that mentions Ubbe (Ulf), Kol and Burislev as the sons of Johan Sverkersson.
+Their implied sister Cecilia would then have been the mother of King Erik, son of Knut Eriksson, rather than being the mother of Erik the Saint.
+The hypotheses might be strengthened by a 13th-century painting in the church of Dädesjö mentioning the names Knut and (possibly) Cecilia.